 Limited time only: showcase Karl Lagerfeld

-The Museum of Bags and Purses are proud to display a number of Karl Lagerfeld’s designs in our collection, from early pieces from his time at Chanel to contemporary bags.
+The Museum of Bags Amsterdam is proud to display a number of Karl Lagerfeld’s designs in our collection, from early pieces from his time at Chanel to contemporary bags.

-Karl Lagerfeld in the Museum of Bags and Purses
+Karl Lagerfeld in the Museum of Bags Amsterdam

-In memory of the designer, the Museum of bags and Purses proudly shows some his designs in a special display.
+In memory of the designer, the Museum of Bags Amsterdam proudly shows some his designs in a special display.
 In 2015, the designer presented the museum with four designs from his spring / summer collection of that year, including a bag inspired by his beloved cat Choupette.
 The ‘Baguette’ bag by Fendi, which became hugely popular with the TV series Sex and the City, can also be seen in this special display.

 Chanel 2.55 handbag